camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ```

 Using this approach, you can replace secrets in your whole input data structure with one
-initial call from the central connector function.
+initial call from the central Connector function.

 ## Testing

-Ensuring your connector's business logic works as expected is vital to developing the connector.
+Ensuring your Connector's business logic works as expected is vital to develop the Connector.
-The SDK aims to make testing of connectors convenient without imposing strict
+The SDK aims to make testing of Connectors convenient without imposing strict
 requirements on your test development flow.
 The SDK is not enforcing any testing libraries.

 By abstracting from Camunda Platform 8 internals, the SDK provides a good starting
 ground for scoped testing.
 There is no need to test Camunda engine internals or provide related mocks.
-You can focus on testing the business logic of your connector and the associated objects.
+You can focus on testing the business logic of your Connector and the associated objects.

-We recommend testing at least the following parts of your connector project:
+We recommend testing at least the following parts of your Connector project:

 - All data validation works as expected.
 - All expected attributes support secret replacement.
-- The core logic of your connector works as expected until calling the external API or service.
+- The core logic of your Connector works as expected until calling the external API or service.

 The SDK provides a `ConnectorContextBuilder` for test cases that lets you create a `ConnectorContext`.
 You can conveniently use that test context to test the secret replacement and validation routines.

 Writing secret replacement tests can look similar to the following test case.
 You can write one test
-case for each attribute that supports secret replacement.
+case for each attribute that supports secret replacement:

 ```java
 @Test